olliethedev/ui-builder/README.md

 - Removed _page_ layer type in favor of using any component type (like `div`, `main`, or custom containers) as the root page layer.
 This enhances flexibility, enabling use cases like building react-email templates directly.
 You should migrate any layers stored in the database to use a standard component type as the root.
 The [migrateV2ToV3](lib/ui-builder/store/layer-utils.ts) function in `layer-utils.ts` can assist with this migration.
 - The `componentRegistry` is now passed as a prop to the `UIBuilder` component instead of being defined in a standalone file.
 - Removed the script used to generate component schema definitions.
 This approach proved problematic to maintain and didn't function correctly for complex components or varying project setups.
 Component schema definitions should now be manually created or generated using project-specific tooling if desired.
-- `pagePropsForm` prop added to `UIBuilder` to allow customization of the form used for editing page-level (root layer) properties.
+- `panelConfig` prop added to `UIBuilder` to allow customization of the page config panel tabs.
 - Made `layer-store` local storage persistence optional and configurable via props.